-At St Mary’s our intent is that the teaching of History will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-In addition, we want them to recognize the importance of local historic sites and events such as Berkhamsted’s castle, the trenches and the canal.
-We aim for the subject to inspire the children’s curiosity about the past, in order to know more and remember more about the past and consider how that has shapes our lives in the present.
-We aim to enable children to ask questions, think critically, weigh evidence, sift arguments and develop their judgement.
-We want them to have access to a chronological framework to assist them in making sense of the new knowledge they acquire.
-Through the teaching of History, we endeavour to help children understand the complexity of people lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+At St Mary’s, our History curriculum is designed to help pupils gain knowledge and understanding of Britain’s past and that of the wider world.
+In addition, we want them to recognise the importance of local historic sites and events such as Berkhamsted’s castle, the trenches and the canal.
+We use History to inspire the children’s curiosity about their ancestors, in order to know more and remember more about the past and consider how that has shapes our lives in the present.
+We want our children to have access to a chronological framework to assist them in making sense of the new knowledge they acquire.
+Through the teaching of History, we endeavour to help children understand the complexity of people's lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 At St. Mary’s we believe that Geography helps to provoke and provide answers to questions about the natural and human aspects of the world.
 Children are encouraged to develop a greater understanding and knowledge of the world, as well as their place in it.
 It is our intent to inspire in children a curiosity and fascination about the world and its people which will remain with them for the rest of their lives; to promote the children’s interest and understanding of our own rich geographical locality and of diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.

 At St Mary’s, physical education and sport develops children into physically confident, skilful and healthy pupils.
-We provide a high quality, varied curriculum that develops physical skills and knowledge of different sports over time.
-Our curriculum is specifically designed for the needs of our pupils and ensures children are physically active for a sustained period of time to support their health, fitness and wellbeing.
+We provide a high quality, varied curriculum that develops physical skill progression and knowledge of different sports over time.
+Our curriculum is specifically designed for the needs of our pupils and ensures children are physically active for sustained periods of time to support their health, fitness and wellbeing.
 It exposes them to vocabulary associated with health, fitness and sports science.

-Our PE curriculum supports pupils to succeed and excel in competitive sports and other physical activities inside school and in the local community.
+Our PE curriculum supports pupils to succeed and excel in competitive sports and other physical activities both during curriculum time, extra-curricular activities and in the local community.

 We aim to provide all children with opportunities to represent St Mary’s in extra-curricular activities, promoting healthy competition and values such as teamwork and fairness.

-Our Art curriculum develops creativity, sets challenges, engages and inspires children and equips them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.
 The curriculum has appropriate subject knowledge, skills and understanding to explore and investigate, create and evaluate artwork as set out in the National Curriculum.
-It will enable pupils to create art work with a real purpose when displaying and sharing the work they create and showcasing the skills and progress they have made.
+It will enable pupils to create their own works of art, craft and design with a real purpose, which may be practical or aesthetic.
+They will have the opportunity of displaying and sharing the work they create and showcasing the skills and progress they have made.